joshkar/X-Recon/README.md

 # X-Recon
-A tool to find web page inputs for XSS fuzzing
+A tool to find web page inputs and perform XSS scanning.